Ishmael Kalsakau

-Alatoi Ishmael Kalsakau is a Vanuatuan politician who has served as Prime Minister of the Republic of Vanuatu since 4 November 2022.
+Alatoi Ishmael Kalsakau is a Ni-Vanuatu politician who served as Prime Minister of the Republic of Vanuatu from 4 November 2022 until 4 September 2023.
 He is the head of the Union of Moderate Parties in Vanuatu.

 Career

-In 2005, Kalsakau was appointed the Legal Counsel of MCA Vanuatu, the Vanuatuan component of the Millennium Challenge Corporation.
+In 2005, Kalsakau was appointed the Legal Counsel of MCA Vanuatu, the Vanuatu's component of the Millennium Challenge Corporation.

 Kalsakau was Attorney General of Vanuatu, but resigned the post to contest parliamentary elections.
 After he lost, he returned to his post of Attorney General, raising concerns from Transparency International.
-Following the 2012 general election, Kalsakau alleged that three ministers, including Moana Carcasses Kalosil, engaged in vote buying to secure several seats in Port Vila.
+Following the 2012 general election, he alleged that three ministers, including Moana Carcasses Kalosil, engaged in vote buying to secure several seats in Port Vila.

 In 2014, Kalsakau was re-appointed Attorney General of the Government of Vanuatu.

 Kalsakau was confirmed as Leader of the Opposition in February 2016.

+Kalsakau became prime minister in 2022.
+In August 2023, he reshuffled his cabinet ahead of a confidence motion prompted by opposition to his security pact with Australia.
+On 16 August, he survived the confidence motion by one vote.
+The Supreme Court later ruled the motion successful and he was replaced by Sato Kilman on 4 September.

 Political positions

 Kalsakau criticized a government proposal to introduce income tax to Vanuatu, leading a government spokesman to call on him to resign for "misleading statements".

 Kalsakau has expressed skepticism regarding increased Chinese involvement in Vanuatu, as well as a lack of transparency regarding loans from China.